brandonchinn178/hooky/README.md

 # Hooky

-Fully customizable git hooks manager.
+Minimal git hooks manager.

 Features:
+* Installs as a compiled executable; no need to have Python/Node/whatever installed to bootstrap.
-* Configure commands to run in git's pre-commit hook
+* Configure commands to run in git's pre-commit hook via a YAML configuration file
-    * Configure filter for files to run a hook for
+    * Allow commands to define the files to run the hook for
 * Only runs on staged files
     * Supports partially staged files
 * Allow pulling command definitions from third-party GitHub repos